paulchyz/OCI_Streaming_Pipeline/README.md

 ### Configure ADW for Stream Processing
 In this section, you will set up the following items in your Autonomous Data Warehouse (ADW) instance:
 - <b>JSON Collection</b>: This object will store data points from a data stream in JSON format.
-- <b>View</b>: This object will contain a virtual table that enables querying of the JSON data as if it were a relational table.
+- <b>Database View</b>: This object will contain a virtual table that enables querying of the JSON data as if it were a relational table.

 1. In your main OCI Console, navigate to the hamburger menu at the top left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.